-Vera McCoy-Sulentic (violin) Vera McCoy-Sulentic (violin) is Director of the Suzuki Program at Southern Illinois University Edwardsville. .
+Vera McCoy-Sulentic (violin) is Director of the Suzuki Program at SIUE.
 She has been a registered teacher trainer for the Suzuki Association of the Americas since 1991 and conducts long term Suzuki teacher training at SIUE.
 A frequent clinician at Suzuki workshops, she has traveled throughout the United States and Canada, and has taught in Bermuda, Sweden, Taiwan, and Brazil.
 She was the recipient of SIUE’s Excellence in Teaching award in 1996 and has been a faculty member and director of the SIUE Suzuki Program since 1997.
-Additionally, she has ten years of string teaching experience in the public schools of Edwardsville, Illinois and Eugene, Oregon.
+Additionally, she has 10 years of string teaching experience in the public schools of Edwardsville, Ill., and Eugene, Ore.

-Vicki Lottes (violin, viola) grew up in a Cincinnati musical family with 12 children and she graduated from the University of Cincinnati College-Conservatory of Music (BME) and Indiana University (MM studying with Josef Gingold).
-For 32 years Vicki taught orchestra and string classes in Massachusetts and Missouri public schools, most recently 20 years with the Parkway School District (St. Louis County) at the high school. middle school. and elementary levels.
+Vicki Lottes (violin, viola) grew up in a Cincinnati musical family with 12 children and she graduated from the University of Cincinnati College-Conservatory of Music (BME) and Indiana University (M.M. studying with Josef Gingold).
+For 32 years, Vicki taught orchestra and string classes in Massachusetts and Missouri public schools, most recently 20 years with the Parkway School District (St. Louis County) in high school, middle school, and elementary school.
 She helped Parkway grow their Suzuki program for all third grade students in 18 schools.
 Vicki trained with John Kendall and Vera McCoy-Sulentic at SIUE.
 She is a member of the SAA and taught Suzuki violin and viola students at her home studio in West St. Louis County for 6 years.
 Vicki has taught private lessons at SIUE since 2007, and co-directed the SIUE Summer String Camp for eight years.
 Vicki is the mother of two boys who studied Suzuki violin and cello.